karanpratapsingh/learn-go/README.md

 - `GOOS` and `GOARCH`

-these environment variables help use build go programs for different [operating systems](https://en.wikipedia.org/wiki/Operating_system) and underlying processor [architectures](https://en.wikipedia.org/wiki/Microarchitecture).
+These environment variables help us build go programs for different [operating systems](https://en.wikipedia.org/wiki/Operating_system) and underlying processor [architectures](https://en.wikipedia.org/wiki/Microarchitecture).

 We can list all the supported architecture using `go tool` command.